pydantic/pydantic/docs/usage/types/string_types.md

 ## ImportString

-`ImportString` expects a string and loads the Python object importable at that dotted path; e.g. if `'math.cos'` was provided, the resulting field value would be the function `cos`; see [ImportString](#importstring)
+`ImportString` expects a string and loads the Python object importable at that dotted path; e.g. if `'math:cos'` was provided, the resulting field value would be the function `cos`; see [ImportString](#importstring)

 On model instantiation, pointers will be evaluated and imported.
 There is